UAE RAK Offshore International Company (IBC) Formation

 Standard corporate accounting practices are required.
 There are no requirements for audits.
 Accounting records or financial statements are not required to be filed with the government.
 The public does not have access to accounting and financial records.

-There are no corporate taxes, no capital gains tax, no income tax, no withholding tax; no value added tax (VAT), and no export or import taxes.
+There are no corporate taxes, no capital gains tax, no income tax, no withholding tax, and no export or import taxes.
 However, U.S. taxpayers and everyone residing in a country which taxes global income must report all income to their tax authority.
+There is a small value added tax (VAT) on most goods.

 The only companies which are taxed are: foreign banks with branches in the UAE, and oil, gas, and petrochemical companies.